 Published by michaeljgoerlitz

-I'm studying History & Economics in the College graduating in Fall 2023, and I'm originally from northeastern Pennsylvania.
+I'm studying History in the College graduating in 2023, and I'm originally from northeastern Pennsylvania.
 Right now I'm a research assistant for the "Becoming Elizabeth" project as part of Unstable Archives, a research collaboration focusing on the intersection of gender and British imperialism in South Asia.
 View more posts